Passbolt instead of a classic form based authentication perform a challenge based authentication based on OpenPGP keys set during the setup.

 Another big issue is the inability for the user to reset their password using an email verification, in case the password to the email client is stored in passbolt.

-Other issues are not specific to passbolt but still worth trying to fix with with another approach:
+Other issues are not specific to passbolt but still worth trying to fix with another approach:

 - Phishing: it is possible for an attacker to mimic the passbolt login page and trick a user into entering their credentials.
-Traditional form based authentication do not perform server identity verification: it is the responsibility of the user to verify if the URL is correct and SSL certificates are valid.
+Traditional form based authentication are also prone to this type of attacks: it is the responsibility of the user to verify if the URL is correct and SSL certificates are valid.

 - Password quality: password fatigue generally leads to password reuse, poor rotation and weak strength.
 Validation can be implemented server side to improve password quality but only by placing an additional burden on the user.